Castlehead High School

 In 1989, John Neilson High School (founded as the John Neilson Institution in 1852) merged into Castlehead High School.

 Associated Primary Schools

 Primary Schools

 The primary schools that feed into Castlehead are Glencoats Primary School, Wallace Primary School and West Primary School.

 Sports

 Castlehead is one of six Scottish Football Association Schools of Football.
 Under this program, twenty first-year students receive daily coaching, development and recovery sessions and other academic and social development activities.
 The Schools of Football program is funded through the Scottish Football Association's partnership with Cashback For Communities, a Scottish Government scheme that gives communities illicit monies seized from criminals.

 On 8 September 2008, Castlehead hosted the draw for the first round of the 2008–09 Scottish Cup.

+The school's gym was closed in 2023 after reinforced autoclaved aerated concrete was found in the roof.

 Awards

 One area of the school's performance identified as needing improvement on the 2005 evaluation was attendance.
 In recognition of the effort the school faculty, students and parents made, in 2006 the school won the Scottish Education Award: "Better Behaviour and Attendance Award".

 Philip Lawrence Award, in recognition of the school's paired reading program where senior pupils help junior pupils develop their reading skills.